piranha/opster/docs/overview.rst

 .. _note:

-I think it's easy to understand what's going on here, except that you need to know that underscores in the long name will be replaced with dash at the command line.
+I think it's easy to understand what's going on here, except that you need to know that underscores in the long name will be replaced with dashes at the command line.
 Of course, reverse process happens: if you have option with a dash in long name in a definition, it will be replaced with underscore when passed to function.
 This is done to comply with standarts of writing both console interfaces and Python application.